 2. Picture Your Brand as a Person, Then Describe Them

-To refine your tone, try imagining a series of people, each one being a kind of customer you’re likely to have.
-(Here’s where it helps to do some demographic research.)
+To refine your tone, try imagining a series of people, each one being the kind of customer you're likely to have.
+(Here's where it helps to do some demographic research.)
 Imagine them sitting across the table from somebody representing your brand.

 What kind of person does each one of your prospective customers want to talk to?
 How would they be dressed?
 Would they rather talk to someone in a suit, or a T-shirt?
 Do they want to be joked with?
 Imagine somebody who would be able to have a positive conversation with every one of your customers.
 Picture them in your head, and you've found your brand voice.